 A crucial stage for an investor is the process of classification for the preparation of an environmental impact report, i.e. screening.
 At this stage it is recommended that the investor should familiarise itself with the guidelines of the European Commission, entitled "Guidance on EIA.
-Screening", in order to verify the conditions accepted at the stage of creating preliminary assumptions in relation to the draft project, with a checklist constituting an element of the guidelines (http://ec.europa.eu/environment/archives/eia/eia-guidelines/g-screening-full-text.pdf).
-The Polish language version of the guidelines is available on the website of the Ministry of Development ("MD").
+Screening", in order to verify the conditions accepted at the stage of creating preliminary assumptions in relation to the draft project, with a checklist constituting an element of the guidelines (ec.europa.eu/environment/eia/pdf/EIA guidance Screening final.pdf).